-- 5.1 The Council's answer to PQ47 (SHBC001, page 35) sets out a number of potential compensatory improvements in accordance with the NPPG, including: - The strategic compensatory improvement of Bold Forest Park through the BFP AAP (adopted 2017), with sites 4HA and 5HA, which are in or adjacent to the BFP, expected to deliver specific improvements, including tree planting, foot/ cycle/ and bridleway connectivity, and utilities connections to a new visitor's car park and centre. - Site by site improvements from remaining allocations, including: 'expanding and improving public rights of ways in and around proposed development sites, providing opportunities for outdoor sport and recreation on previously inaccessible Green Belt sites, providing woodland and ecological network links, improving access to existing sites and retaining and enhancing landscapes, visual amenity and biodiversity.' - 5.2 However, there is very little detail on how these would actually be delivered, with neither the Bold Forest AAP or Bold Forest Garden Suburb Position Statement (October 2020) (SD027) mentioning compensatory improvements at all, or how this is tied in with any equalisation/collaboration strategy with landowners within this area.
-Furthermore, this does not appear to have been factored into the Council's Viability Assessment (VIA001), which is a significant oversight, and must be clarified by the Council. - 5.3 PQ47 does list other policies in the plan (Policy LPA09: Green Infrastructure; LPA11: Health and Wellbeing; LPC07: Greenways; LPC08: Ecological Network; and LPC09: Landscape Protection and Enhancement) which will help achieve landscape improvements; however these will largely be limited to land within applicant's control without any mechanisms for off-site improvement. - 5.4 In short, NPPF Paragraph 138 is clear that the onus is on strategic policy-making authorities to set out ways to secure these compensatory improvements and not on private landowners or developers, and therefore this will need to be addressed before this plan can be considered sound. - 5.5 Finally, we would reiterate that Redrow's Burrows Lane, Eccleston site offers genuine opportunities for compensatory improvements 'on site', as only the northern section is being promoted for development (11.6 of 18.7 Ha) with the remaining 7.1 Ha to the south undeveloped.
+- 5.1 The Council's answer to PQ47 (SHBC001, page 35) sets out a number of potential compensatory improvements in accordance with the NPPG7, including: - The strategic compensatory improvement of Bold Forest Park through the BFP AAP (adopted 2017), with sites 4HA and 5HA, which are in or adjacent to the BFP, expected to deliver specific improvements, including tree planting, foot/ cycle/ and bridleway connectivity, and utilities connections to a new visitor's car park and centre. - Site by site improvements from remaining allocations, including: 'expanding and improving public rights of ways in and around proposed development sites, providing opportunities for outdoor sport and recreation on previously inaccessible Green Belt sites, providing woodland and ecological network links, improving access to existing sites and retaining and enhancing landscapes, visual amenity and biodiversity.' - Forest AAP or Bold Forest Garden Suburb Position Statement (October 2020) (SD027) mentioning compensatory improvements at all, or how this is tied in with any equalisation strategy with landowners within this area.
+Furthermore, this does not appear to have been factored into the Council's Viability Assessment (VIA001), which is a significant oversight, and must be clarified by the Council. - PQ47 does list other policies in the plan (Policy LPA09: Green Infrastructure; LPA11: Health and Wellbeing; LPC07: Greenways; LPC08: Ecological Network; and LPC09: Landscape Protection and Enhancement) which will help achieve landscape improvements; however these will largely be limited to land within applicant's control without any mechanisms for off-site improvement. - 5.4 In short, NPPF Paragraph 138 is clear that the onus is on strategic policy-making authorities to set out ways to secure these compensatory improvements could be and not on private landowners or developers, and therefore this will need to be addressed before this plan can be considered sound.